Linked factor analysis: Introduction

-Factor models are very attractive from the estimation point of view, because the number of parameters involved can be maintained substantially low even for very large $d$.
-Indeed, the total number of parameters that characterize the covariance matrix $\Sigma$ in Equation~\eqref{eq:cov} is $d(q+1)$, so if $q< (d-1)/2$, then it can be very much smaller than the full dimensionality $d(d+1)/2$ of an unconstrained covariance matrix.
+Factor models are very attractive from the estimation point of view because the number of parameters involved can be maintained substantially low even for very large $d$.
+Indeed, the total number of parameters in the components $\Lambda$ and $\Psi$ that characterize the covariance matrix $\Sigma$ in Equation~\eqref{eq:cov} is $d(q+1)$, which can be much smaller than the full dimensionality $d(d+1)/2$ of an unconstrained $d\times d$ covariance matrix if $q< (d-1)/2$.
 This property is especially useful in the high-dimensional setting since, for a fixed number of factors $q$, the total number of parameters in a factor model increases only linearly with $d$, while in the unconstrained case it increases quadratically.
-However, Equation~\eqref{eq:cov} is notoriously affected by a rotational invariance problem: for any $q\times q$ orthogonal matrix $P$, we have that $\tilde\Lambda=\Lambda P$ yields the same covariance matrix $\Sigma=\tilde\Lambda\tilde\Lambda^\T+\Psi$ simply because $\Lambda\Lambda^\T=\tilde\Lambda\tilde \Lambda^\T$.
+However, Equation~\eqref{eq:cov} is notoriously affected by rotational invariance: for any $q\times q$ orthogonal matrix $P$, we have that $\tilde\Lambda=\Lambda P$ yields the same covariance matrix $\Sigma=\tilde\Lambda\tilde\Lambda^\T+\Psi$ simply because $\Lambda\Lambda^\T=\tilde\Lambda\tilde \Lambda^\T$.
 With no appropriate constraints, any estimation algorithm would yield one of infinitely many possible estimates of $\Lambda$ \citep{anderson1956statistical,lawley1962factor, bai2012statistical}.
-However, the covariance matrix $\Sigma$ in Equation~\eqref{eq:cov} ultimately is not affected by the rotational invariance dilemma because the loading matrix $\Lambda$ simply acts as a nuisance parameter in Equation~\eqref{eq:cov} \citep{bhattacharya2011sparse}.
-The focus of our work is the estimation of $\Sigma$, so the rotation problem plays a minor role in our methodology.
-Nonetheless, in our estimation algorithms, we apply the simple but effective constraint of $\Lambda^\T\Psi^{-1}\Lambda$ being a diagonal matrix with diagonal entries in decreasing order \citep{bai2012statistical}.
-This constrain allows us to identify $\Lambda$ up to a sign flip.
+Nevertheless, the covariance matrix $\Sigma$ in Equation~\eqref{eq:cov} is unaffected by the rotational invariance problem.